Measures#

 It includes:

-• anti‑erosion walls;
+• construction of anti-erosion walls;

 • organic aquaculture.